 If you’re newly diagnosed, work with your doctor to create a treatment plan.
 It’s important to find an expert who specializes in cholangiocarcinoma and visit a major cancer center if possible.

-Most cholangiocarcinoma treatment plans include:
+Most cholangiocarcinoma treatment plans include a combination of:

 We strongly encourage you to get a second opinion from another trusted doctor so you feel confident moving forward.